South Metropolitan Electric Tramways

 Motormen and conductors

-A conductor and motorman pose with Tramcar No 13 in Stafford Road, Waddon Village, most probably in the first year, or at least the very early years, of operation, i.e., 1906/7.
-Both men have script-lettering cap badges; whilst the distinctive ‘Magnet & Wheel’ cap badge of the parent company — the British Electric Traction Company — appears to be absent, they are probably obscured by the cap rain covers.
+A conductor and a motorman pose with Tramcar No 13 in Stafford Road, Waddon Village, most probably in the first year, or at least the very early years, of operation, i.e., 1906/7.
+Both men have script-lettering cap badges; although the distinctive ‘Magnet & Wheel’ cap badge of the parent company — the British Electric Traction Company — appears to be absent, it is possible that they are oresent but obscured by the cap rain covers.
 With thanks to Richard Rosa.

 A conductor and motorman pose in the same location as the previous photo, but this time with Tramcar No 7 — photo undated, but probably taken in 1906/7.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A blow-up of the above photo showing the conductor and motorman.
+An enlargement of the above photograph showing the conductor and the motorman.
 Although the conductor is wearing a script-lettering grade badge, the motorman is clearly not; both men also have the standard BETCo 'Magnet & Wheel’ badge on their caps.

 A SMET motorman at the helm of Tramcar No 13, though now looking distinctively battered and scratched — photo undated, but probably taken shortly before the Great War.
 It’s possible that he is the same individual as in the first photograph above.
-The earlier script-lettering Motorman cap badge had by this time been replaced by the standard issue BETCo ‘Magnet & Wheel’ cap badge.
-The PCO licence appears on magnification to bear the number ‘3’, which is amazingly low considering that most examples I’ve seen run to 4 or 5 digits!
-This type of licence had a white enamel centre with dark blue digits, surrounded by blue enamel with white lettering: ‘Stage Driver and Conductor - Mechanical Power’.
+The earlier script-lettering 'Motorman' cap badge had by this time been replaced by the standard issue BETCo ‘Magnet & Wheel’ cap badge.
+The PCO licence badge appears on magnification to bear the number ‘3’, which is amazingly low considering that most examples I’ve seen run to 4 or 5 digits!
+This type of licence badge had a white enamel centre with dark blue digits, surrounded by blue enamel with white lettering: ‘STAGE DRIVER AND CONDUCTOR – MECHANICAL POWER’.
 With thanks to Richard Rosa.

 A studio portrait of a SMET conductor dated 4th September 1914, but possibly taken earlier.
 The subject is wearing the standard BETCo ‘Magnet & Wheel’ cap badge.
 With thanks to Richard Rosa.

-A conductor and motorman pose with Tramcar No 20 at Mitcham Fair Green with a service bound for Croydon — photo dated 9th November 1929.
-The 'Underground Group' SMET cap and collar badges can be clearly seen.
-The motorman is wearing a 'Stage Driver Mechanical Power' licence, probably Number '1566'.
+A conductor and a motorman pose with Tramcar No 20 at Mitcham Fair Green with a service bound for Croydon — photo dated 9th November 1929.
+The 'Underground Group' SMET cap and collar badges are easily seen.
+The motorman is wearing a 'STAGE DRIVER MECHANICAL POWER' PCO licence badge, probably Number '1566'.
 Photograph by Dr Hugh Nicol, courtesy of the National Tramway Museum.

 Underground Group 'Messenger' cap badge — nickel and blue enamel (c1920 to 1933).
 Note that in contrast to the Official's cap badge below, each of the constituent tramway initials misses the 'T' off.
 Photo courtesy of Matt Lodge.